‘The Young And The Restless’ Spoilers For April 17-21: Philly Make Love, New Beginnings For Sharon?

 Billy Turns To Phyllis For Comfort And Gets So Much More

 Victoria (Amelia Heinle) wasn’t having Billy (Jason Thompson) cross-question her about Victor (Eric Braedon).
-She promptly shuts down the discussion and to add insult to injury kicks him out of the house.
+She promptly shuts down the discussion and to add insult to injury, kicks him out of the house.
 Victoria has so much to deal with at the moment.
 Her dad gave her sixteen-year-old son Reed a car as a birthday gift, and Victoria promptly gives it back.

 Not only that but her mother Nikki (Melody Scott Thomas) is still spitting mad at Victor (Eric Braeden), and rightly so.
-At one point this week Nikki lets rip and calls Victor all the names in the book.
+At one point this week Nikki lets go and calls Victor all the names in the book.
 The Young and The Restless viewers have to tune in to believe what comes out of her mouth!

-The official The Young and The Restless Twitter account reveals that Nikki does not want Victor back.
+The official The Young and The Restless Twitter account revealed that Nikki does not want Victor back.

 Get the latest scoop on Victor & Nikki in this week's @soapsindepthcbs! #YR pic.twitter.com/JFSAYDj3Ju